Production Coordinators

 Scheduling Expertise

-Managing complex shooting schedules across Japan needs knowledge of local logistics, transport timelines, and regional considerations.
-Our coordinators build realistic schedules that account for Japanese working norms and keep shoots on track.
+Running tight shooting schedules across Japan takes a firm grasp of local logistics, transport timing, and regional quirks.
+Our coordinators build down-to-earth plans that respect Japanese working norms and keep shoots on track.

 03.